-Dr. Emil Alexov is a Professor of Biophysics and Bioinformatics in the College of Science at Clemson University.
-Prior to joining Clemson, Dr. Alexov was involved with co-developing the Multi Conformation Continuum Electrostatics (MCCE) method, one of the most popular methods for calculating pKa's accounting for alternative positions of the side chains, structured waters and ligands.
+Dr. Emil Alexov

+Professor of Biophysics and Bioinformatics at Clemson University

+Prior to joining Clemson, Dr. Emil Alexov earned his B.S., M.S., and Ph.D. in Physics at Sofia University in Sofia, Bulgaria.
+Dr. Alexov was involved with codeveloping the Multi Conformation Continuum Electrostatics (MCCE) method, one of the most popular methods for calculating pKa's accounting for alternative positions of the side chains, structured waters and ligands.
 Currently, his research lab is maintaining and developing DelPhi package for modeling electrostatics in proteins, RNAs and DNAs.

-For More Information

-To learn more about this technology, please contact:

-Chris Gesswein

-Technology Commercialization Officer
+For more information on this technology contact: A. Chris Gesswein Director of Licensing for Technology Transfer

-agesswe@clemson.edu
+E: agesswe@clemson.edu P: (864) 656-0797